-I think, how to escape?
-Chinese boss lady say, if I run away, family must pay money back paid for me, I sold girl, no can leave.
+I think, how escape?
+Chinese boss lady say, if run away, family must pay money back paid for me.
+I sold girl, no can leave.
 I think… find policeman, be safe.

-Soon policeman, he come… Door tinkle.
+Soon policeman, come.
+Door tinkle.
 I see him, think me now okay.
-He, talk to China boss lady.
-No give her money.
+He talk to China boss lady.
+He no give her money.
 No, she give him money, ring bell, we stand for look-see.
 He pick me, sex me.
 After sex me, I say to him, take me out with him.
 He, laugh.
-He, say next time, he, take me out, take me jail.
-He, laugh at take me out, to jail while he dress up.
+He, say next time, he take me out, take me jail.
+He, laugh at take me out, to jail while he put clothes on.

-When he leave, he still laugh take me, out to jail.
-Then I know police get money, not pay, sex girl free, police not help me."
+When he leave, he still laugh, take me out to jail.
+Then I know police get money, not pay, sex girl free, police no help me."

 "How’d you get here?

 "After year, me pregnant, no can have baby.
 They no like, Rickie, no more baby.
-Chinese doctor, he, visit.
-Sometimes give girl needle shot.
-If girl pregnant, he, take baby out, throw away.
+Chinese doctor, he come.
+Sometime he give girl needle shot.
+If girl pregnant, he take baby out, throw away.
 He take baby out me, throw away.

-After I no pregnant, Chinaman, different Chinaman, boss, he come, take Burma girl, take me in big boat to San Francisco.
+After I no pregnant, Chinaman, different Chinaman, he come give China boss money, take Burma girl, take me in big boat to San Francisco.

 When boat go under bridge, I look up, promise Rickie we run away.

 Then we see San Francisco is big city.
-Burma girl and me afraid.
+Burma girl, me afraid.
 We stay in Chinatown building, on little street.
 We told, be good, make boss man money then we make money.
 If police come, we hide in secret wall.
-If police find us we go to jail… then ship us to Hong Kong.
-I afraid, police jail me, ship me away, I lose Rickie.
+If police find me boss man say I go jail… then ship me Hong Kong.
+I afraid, police jail me, ship me Hong Kong, I lose Rickie.

 We ten girls in Chinatown, sometimes more.
 Some, they China girl but most Pinay like me and Burma girl.
-China boss man he, want we skinny… want us like China girl.
-We wear, silk china dress and silk slippers.”
+China boss man he want we skinny,… China girl.
+I wear, silk China dress and silk slippers.”

 Mom began to talk more rapidly, as if excited.

-“China boss lady, she nice, she know Rickie need time play outside., help me take Rickie out to play in park with man to watch me.
-Rickie, me, go little Chinatown park… church park… not Catholic.
+“China boss lady, she okay, she know Rickie need time play outside, let me take Rickie out to play in park with man watch me.
+We go little park… church park… not Catholic.
+It in Chinatown.
 Rickie, he get fresh air, play.

 Man come too, make sure I come back work.
-He, smoke, go eat mee soup.
-I think I run away when he no look.
-With Rickie, police no arrest me as sex girl.
+He, smoke, eat mee soup when Rickie in park.
+I think run away when he no look.
+With Rickie, police no arrest me.
 I go Santa Clara and pick beans.
-I want leave when man eats soup, no watch me.
+I leave when man eat soup, no look, see me.
 Near park is cable car, not block away.
 I know when it come.
-It, turn a corner, ring bell.
+It, turn corner, ring bell.

-In the park, I listen, learn to watch for cable car, I think in the park I pick up Rickie, go to the cable car, leave and find work picking beans but worry man who watch me stop me go.”
+In park, I listen, learn to know cable car come.
+I think pick up Rickie, run to cable car, find work pick beans but worry man who watch me stop me go.”

 Again. she paused to put her remembrances into words.

-I had to repress a smile thinking of her in a cheongsam with Chinese silk slippers in these upscale stores before the 1950s.
+I had to repress a smile thinking of her escape in a cheongsam with Chinese silk slippers carrying Rickie, wandering lost in San Francisco before 1950.
 She continued.